 The processes that can be done repeatedly, rule-based tasks.
 Mainly they are:

 – Not frequent changes.

-For these kind of processes, RPA delivers accuracy and speed.
-It also delivers 100% return.
+For these kinds of processes, RPA delivers accuracy and speed.
+It also delivers a 100% return.
 Successful RPA implementations take costs and risks out of business.